alams154/music-assistant-alexa-skill-prototype/README.md

     ![Skill Access Management](assets/screenshots/skill-access-management.png)
 - Docker & Docker Compose installed on your host
 - A public HTTPS endpoint for the skill

+### 1. Using Docker Compose (Recommended)

+The easiest way to run the project is with Docker Compose.
+This will build and start the Alexa skill container with required environment variables, secrets, and an optional persistent ASK credential volume.

 #### Steps: